zeenix/json-vs-bin/README.md

 #### HashMap-based Data

-- JSON performs competitively, especially for small payloads.
+- Bitcode is the fastest, ~1.8x faster than JSON for big payloads.
-- Binary formats like Bincode and Bitcode show ~2x performance advantage.
+- Bincode shows ~1.6x performance advantage over JSON.
+- D-Bus, BSON, and CBOR are actually slower than JSON for HashMap data.

 #### Vector-based Data